hakanu/pervane/docs/index.md

   * Well, you need a platform which supports that editor.
 * Cloud coding editors like [coder-server](https://github.com/cdr/code-server)
   * Too CPU intensive in the client side due to heavy js logic.
+* Standard notes: Checks most of my boxes.
+They exist in all platforms, awesome stuff.
+  * Not file based.
+Backup location txt files with their own format and name.
+  * No bulk import/export.
+So I could have never onboarded fully onto this.
+* Zim: Similar to pervane, file based.
+  * Desktop app only.
+  * No web browser, platform dependent.
+Can not edit notes from ipad since there is no client.
+Need to sync files and then use an editor.
+* dokuwiki: Personal wiki builder with tons of extensions.
+Solid option with files.
+  * Wiki syntax (not my favorite), but you can install markdown extension apparently.
+  * (Personal opinion) I have hard time to manage php servers.

 Please shoot an email if I miss anything.